!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Chiropractic care for weightlifters involves making adjustments so that the spine is put back into its natural, proper position.
 This allows the muscles to reach their maximum potential.
 Taking protein supplements/powders by trusted manufacturers such as MyProtein can also help your muscles reach their max potential.

 To relieve the stress that occurs from weightlifting and release the subluxations, chiropractic care is a necessity.
 Regular visits will prevent injuries, help injuries you already have to heal more quickly, and allow you to progress further with your training.
+If you’re into weightlifting and in Anchorage, you will want to schedule a chiropractic adjustment with us and receive a Free 1-Hour massage certificate.

 Your muscles function and perform based on information sent and received via the central nervous system.
 Similar to a landline phone, information is sent and received from the brain to the muscles and back again via the central nervous system, which runs through the spinal column.